What our Clients are Saying…

 “When you’re in a bad situation, it’s easy for people to disregard you.
 But at TryLife, I felt a different tone.
 I could tell they truly accepted me as a human being.
 What I found there was more than just a crib.”

-Jamie gave birth to son Jamison in July 2006, joining siblings Jessica (16), David (8), and Mackenzie (1 ½).
-Following Jamison’s birth, Jamie began counseling sessions with Lois Weidner, now a counselor and former executive director at TryLife.
+Jamie gave birth to son Jamison in July , joining siblings Jessica (16), David (8), and Mackenzie (1 ½).
+Following Jamison’s birth, Jamie began private counseling sessions with TryLife’s staff counselor.

 TryLife provided Jamie with many items for her children, but even more importantly, encouraged her to reach for her goals.
 As a result, she’s pursuing a dual degree in mathematics and engineering.
 “I set a goal for myself to go to college and make the dean’s list, which I consistently did at Community College of Allegheny County.”
 Jamie was awarded multiple scholarships, was the keynote speaker at CCAC’s spring luncheon and graduated magna cum laude with an associate’s degree in engineering.
-She’s now working towards a math degree at Carlow University and an engineering degree at Carnegie Mellon University in Pittsburgh.
+She now has a math degree from Carlow University and an engineering degree from Carnegie Mellon University in Pittsburgh.

 “I really emphasized how important it is to have support; having determination is great, but to get you to that next level, you need support and encouragement.”